openstack/swift/doc/source/api/object_versioning.rst

-If object versioning was enabled using ``X-Versions-Location``, then object **DELETE** requests will restore the most-recent version from the archive container, overwriting the curent version.
+If object versioning was enabled using ``X-Versions-Location``, then object **DELETE** requests will restore the most-recent version from the archive container, overwriting the current version.

 Example Using ``X-Versions-Location``
 -------------------------------------